jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

             - explaining how to access help desk
             - show to access, share and save resources
     - Deprovisioning/Offboarding
-        - Deprovisioning/offboarding occurs when an employee leaves the organization or is transferred to a different department
+        - deprovisioning/offboarding occurs when an employee leaves the organization or is transferred to a different department
-        - **Account revocation**: deleting an account is the easiest way to deprovision
+        - **account revocation**: deleting an account is the easiest way to deprovision
             - an employee's account is usually first disabled
             - supervisors can then review the user’s data and determine if anything is needed
             - note: if terminated employee retains access to a user account after the exit interview, the risk for sabatage is very high
-        - Deprovisioning includes collecting any hardware issued to an employee such as laptops, mobile devices and auth tokens
+        - deprovisioning includes collecting any hardware issued to an employee such as laptops, mobile devices and auth tokens
 - 5.5.3 Role definition
     - Employee responsibilities can change in the form of transfers to a different role, or into a newly created role
         - for new roles, it’s important to define the role and the privileges needed by the employees in that role